 9. How to Know Whether you are Getting a Good Deal in Fees?

-All designers have a different approach towards charging their fees.
+All designers have a different approach towards home and land packages in Brisbane.
 Some charge percentage, hourly fees, a retainer or at times it could be a mix of all three.
 If you can find a designer within your budget who can offer to complete the project within the budget, then consider that a good deal.

 10. Do Interior Designers Need Certification?